ashartnett/ashartnett.github.io/markdowns/2research.md

 ### Book Reviews
  - Hartnett, A. (2014) Review of _Globalization & Social Movements: Islamism, Feminism and Social Justice_, 2nd ed. by Valentine Moghadam.
 St. Antony's International Review, 10(1): 135-37.

+### Works in Progress
+ - Hartnett, A.S. and and S. Schick. ``Billionaires and Regime Type.''
+ - "Selectorate Dynamics in Autocracies: colonial and post-colonial minister appointments in the Middle East and North Africa."
+ - "Surviving Decolonization: Elite Expropriation and Autocratic Leader Tenure in Post-Colonial Contexts."
+ - ["The Colonial Origins of State Repression in MENA.''](https://ssrn.com/abstract=3239093) with Elizabeth Nugent (Princeton) and Nicholas Lotito (Princeton).

 ### Policy Papers, Opinion Pieces, and Essays
  - Allison Spencer Hartnett, Ezzeldeen al-Natour, Laith al-Ajlouni. ["Drastic Measures: Coercive Enforcement and Economic Effects of Pandemic Suppression in Jordan,"](https://pomeps.org/drastic-measures-coercive-enforcement-and-economic-effects-of-pandemic-suppression-in-jordan) POMEPS Collection: The COVID-19 Pandemic in North Africa and the Middle East, April, 2020.